 - By Air – Astoria does not have its own airport.
-The closest airport is Portland International Airport and Astoria is about 2.5 to 3 hours drive from the airport.
+The closest airport is Portland International Airport, and Astoria is about a 2.5 to 3-hour drive from the airport.

 - By Road – US-30 West gets you to Astoria.
 From any city, you take a freeway to reach US-30 West.

 - By Public Transport – Reaching Astoria by public transport is a bit tricky.
 You first need to reach Portland.
-And then from Union Station in Portland, you can either drive or take an Amtrak train to Kelso in Washington.
-From Kelso, you will need to take a bus or a shuttle to reach Astoria.
+And then, from Union Station in Portland, you can drive or take an Amtrak train to Kelso in Washington.
+From Kelso, you must take a bus or a shuttle to reach Astoria.

 Summer is the peak season in Astoria.
-It is warm and dry weather during summer.
+The weather is warm and dry during summer.